-If you use tomato sauce, it makes sense to cook it done a little to get rid of water.
+If you use tomato sauce, it makes sense to cook it down a little to get rid of water.
 Be careful not to go too heavy on the sauce when you are putting it on.
 Keep it very light in the.
 I usually use canned whole tomatoes, either pureed or just crushed by hand.

 middle to avoid a sogfest.

 Heavier near the rim, because it will tend to flow towards the center

 Limit the toppings to two items.
 The tendency is to add a boatload of toppings which makes it impossible to taste the full character of each item.
 If somebody takes a bite with

 their eyes closed, they should be able to name the pizza.
 Items that can roll, like meat balls, can be cut in half.
 Don't over do everything.
 Great toppings don't need to be in a giant pile.
 In the pic we have fresh Mozzarella, home-made ricotta, slow roasted local sausage, and a few canned whole tomatoes

 For Appetizers you can make long pies so the slices are easier to handle.
 The uncut pie below has smoked pork and was finished with a little smokey chipotle sauce.
 Each slice has sausage and shows how how can arrange toppings to make sure each slice has the primary topping on it.

 Slide it off onto a cooling rack or a rack in the oven to keep steam from softening the bottom.
 Add fresh basil, and a touch of salt.
 Larger toppings can be jazzed up with hot sauce or with sauces that would have burned in the oven.
 White

 pizzas can be finished with a little garlic olive oil